bkopplin/dynamic-echo/README.md

 # Dynamic Echo

-An Echo Server that servers dynamic mock endpoints.
+An Echo Server that serves dynamic mock endpoints.
+Written in Ruby using Ruby on Rails

 # Dependencies